 How to go to Gran Canaria?

 To return to the Canary Islands, I considered initially to try doing train + ferry.
 When I saw how much it cost to take the 2-day ferry from Andalucía, South of Spain, to the first Canary Island, Lanzarote, I understood it was a bad idea.
 When I won a flight with Vueling last Christmas, I took the opportunity to fly direct from Paris in 4 hours and a half.

 Indeed, there are plenty of direct flights from mainland Europe (UK, France, Germany) and obviously mainland Spain with many different departure cities available all around the country.
-For affordable flight offers, I highly recommend checking out Kiwi.com.
+To find at which dates you can find the best prices on flights, you can easily compare prices on trip.com.